sourkrouse/showcase/index.md

 Building this project helped to solidify my career goal decision in software development or engineering.
 I enjoyed learning the fundamentals of a mobile application and hope to apply those skills in my current and future positions.

-### Weight and See Mobile Application Summary
-I chose the same artifact across all three categories, using this mobile application to produce a fully polished, quality product.
-Developing in Android Studio and using Java code, with an XML front end, it is remarkably similar to the ASP.NET/C# with HTML front end applications I build in my daily role.
-The application includes a login/registration module, an option to add a new weight to your profile, and a display of the last 5 weights entered in a dashboard.
-Although there were several challenges throughout the project, the biggest challenge was being mindful of each potential interaction the user could have with each screen, including device orientation.
-A mobile application includes a manifest file that maps out each step of the workflow and will only allow those steps to be configured in the application.
-Therefore, a user can only go from the login page to the weight dashboard if the manifest file decrees it.
-One key difference between a mobile application and a static HTML application is that each time the device is re-oriented, or a new method is introduced into the workflow, the activities “OnCreate” method is automatically run to generate the new view.
-This means that the app can quickly crash if certain tasks are not separated by execute threads or callable threads.
-In the code example below, the RunOnThread is an object created in the Main Activity but uses the ExecutorService function to run the database call which pulls the user profile ID into a variable.
-It returns the profile ID of the user.

 # Enahancement Narratives
 ### Artifact Description